bookingactivities/booking-activities/readme.txt

 * Fix - Incorrect booking groups user ids if users made their bookings before logging in
 * Fix - PHP notices after updating custom parameters in calendar editor
 * Fix - JS errors when an event of a group was past
+* Fix - Past groups of events are no longer retrieved on frontend

 = 1.3.3 - 2018/02/11 =
 * Fix - Repeated events were not displayed on today's date at a future time